tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 	echo "Hello!"; // the echo statement prints out strings ?>
 ```
+- All of the executable PHP code must be contained in a special markup tag - `<?PHP /* Code goes here... */ ?>` - the letters `PHP` may be captitalized, or not.
 - Now open the file up in a web browser - you should see the following - just the source code - FAIL!

 ![Screenshot](_images/intro-php-1.jpg)